submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 On test-vm, check the console log of HTTP server that there are accesses from pods

 {{% notice note %}}
-Currently, __headless__ service without selector is not supported for globalnet, therefore service without selector needs to be used.
+Currently, __headless__ service without selector is not supported for Globalnet, therefore service without selector needs to be used.
 This feature is under discussion in [submariner-io/submariner#1537](https://github.com/submariner-io/submariner/issues/1537).
 {{% /notice %}}